 - A list of Greek and Latin authors read, and specify whether they are in the original language or in translation

-- A list of Greek and Latin courses taken.
+- This completed form listing the Greek and Latin courses taken.
 (Minimum of three years of either Greek or Latin and two years of the other language, at the undergraduate level).

 - Discuss any other information you feel would be important to the Graduate Admission Committee in evaluating your application.